aFlyingSeal/the-odin-project/etch-a-sketch/README.md

 - A simple etch-a-sketch made from scratch using HTML, CSS and JavaScript.
 - The guideline told me not to use **grid** layout for this but I want to finish this one quick so I can wrap up *Foundations*.
 - There are some many things to improve and I'd love to hear feedback from you.
+- I'll probably add more features to this (like eraser)
 - Feel free to use it as a reference.
 - Having a good day reading this.